vhx/api-documentation/source/includes/_resource.customers.md

 ```

 <section class="text-2 contain margin-bottom-medium">
-  <p>Removes a product to an existing customer.
+  <p>Removes a product from an existing customer.
 By removing a product, the customer will no longer have access to its contents.</p>
 </section>

 <table>